Prime Time Crime

 ABINGTON - The District Attorney's Office announced Sunday morning that it was charging Sara Packer, the adoptive mother of Grace Packer, 14, with homicide and related offenses in the death of her daughter.
 The missing 14-year-old Abington teen found dismembered in Luzerne County was killed by her adoptive mother and mother's boyfriend as part of a rape-murder fantasy the 2 shared.
 (Philadelphia Inquirer)

-MORE: Charged Mom, boyfriend charged
+Mom, boyfriend charged

 TORONTO - Ontarians pay steeper rates for their